-Our Recoheat is now CE marked for installation under Building Regulations and fabricated to European and British standards BS EN 1856-2:2009
+Our Recoheat stove heat recovery unit is CE marked for installation under Building Regulations and fabricated to European and British standards BS EN 1856-2:2009

 Please download the performance and compliance test report using the button above.